 When it comes to business productivity software, Trello is no doubt one of the most popular and widely known offerings on the market.
 Available on both desktop and mobile devices, the app lets you organize personal and professional tasks.
 The company lists homework, shopping lists and work projects as a few examples.

 The user interface is very friendly and based largely on boards that you create to organize the things you’re working on.
 You can categorize these based on different topics and tasks, and invite co-workers, friends and family members to collaborate on tasks.
-Similarly to Centrallo, the app makes use of checklists and to-do cards.
+The app also makes use of checklists and to-do cards.

 Once you’ve created a board, you can create tasks and assign them to different people.
 From here, you can comment or receive feedback to ensure you’re on-track with everything.
 You also have the option to add photos, videos and files to cards, and to look at your lists in a calendar view to monitor deadlines.

 Trello is a cloud-based platform that works across a range of platforms and devices, including Windows, Mac, iOS and Android.
 The app is free to use, and you can create as many boards and lists as you’d like with the free version.
-However, there are premium products with more features and the ability to attach bigger files, with a Business Class plan costing $9.99 per month and an Enterprise offering running to $20.83 monthly.
+However, there are premium products with more features and the ability to attach larger files, with a Business Class plan and an Enterprise offering 100 plus users.

 Should you want a task management tool that’s geared more towards business teams, Monday.com is vying for your attention.
 It’s a more visually-oriented piece of productivity software that lets project managers delegate tasks and keep an eye on the steps their team members are taking to complete tasks successfully.